AlHeather/Knucklebones/README.md

 /*
 Knucklebones is a two player dice game.
-You need at leat 17 dice to play.
+You need at least 17 dice to play.
 The objective of the game is to get more points than your oppnent.

 Each player is given 3 lanes that can hold up to 3 dice.
 Player take turns rolling dice and playing them on their board.
 If an opponents opposing lane holds a dice of the same value as the one you just played, the opponent removes the dice from their board.